 In archives and libraries “the stacks” refers to the many resources held by a repository for students and researchers to use.
-Librarians, archivists, and others work hard to preserve and make these resources and collections accessible and to create a Continue reading A Look Behind the Stacks: Meet the Library with Sarah Gilchrist
+Librarians, archivists, academic tutors, and others work hard to preserve and make these resources and collections accessible and to Continue reading Behind the Stacks: Meet the Library with Erin

 The new JEDI Series is an engagement platform for University of Baltimore faculty, staff, and students to dialogue, learn, and reflect on current issues related to justice, equity, diversity, and inclusion.
 The series was developed by Zandra D. Rawlinson, UB Continue reading Introducing the UB JEDI Series

 Where can I find ebooks at the RLB Library?
 How do I contact a librarian to help me find scholarly sources?
 You can discover the answers to these questions, and learn about the awesome online resources and services available through Continue reading A Virtual Scavenger Hunt!

 This year, 2020, marks the 100th Anniversary of the 19th Amendment which secured the vote for women by prohibiting the government from denying the right to vote based on a U.S. citizen’s sex.
 The amendment was ratified on August 18, Continue reading Celebrate the 100th Anniversary of the Passage of the 19th Amendment

 As we are all teleworking, learning from home, working from home, etc. due to the COVID-19 pandemic, the RLB Library hopes you are able to continue reading and learning about your interests.
 We are continuing our What Are You Reading? blog series Continue reading What are You Reading?
 With Sarah Gilchrist